 Most eye infection can be treated from home in the early stages.
-You must create a saline solution by dissolving a teaspoon of salt in a cup of boiled water.
-Allow the solution to cool to a warm termperature that will not burn your hamster.
-Using a cotton bud, dip it into the solution but do not soak it.
-Gently wipe the eye with the solution, you may need to scruff your hamster to do this.
+Boil the kettle and allow the water to cool to a a luke warm termperature that will not burn your hamster.
+Using a cotton bud, dip it into the water but do not soak it.
+Gently wipe the eye, you may need to scruff your hamster to do this.
 You must dip a new cotton bud each time you wipe the eye and repeat until the eye is clear.

 - Monitor your hamster’s condition every day.

-- Make a fresh salt-water solution each day and keep your hamster quarantined until the infection has been clear for 48 hours.
+- Use fresh water each day and keep your hamster quarantined until the infection has been clear for 48 hours.

 - If there is no improvement after 5 days, it’s time to call the vet who will be able to prescribe a course of medication to clear the infection.

 Some hamsters can get sticky eyes.
 This is not always a sign of infection but can be caused when the mucus in the eye dries and glues the eye shut.
 It is most commonly seen in Syrian hamsters.
-You may need to help the hamster open their eyes by using the same method of gently applying a salt-water solution to the eye to dislodge the dried material.
+You may need to help the hamster open their eyes by using the same method of gently applying water to the eye to dislodge the dried material.

 As horrible as this may sound, there are three easy ways to tell the difference between a hamster in torpor and a hamster who has passed away: